hipstina/christinapadilla/work/little-editor.md

 ### Thought process
 This project was a good way for me to get some practical experience with some simple yet powerful DOM navigation methods and properties.
 To make the user experience as frictionless as possible, I decided to focus on building a tool that was as intuitive as any other text editor (like WordPress)--albeit on a much smaller scale.

-At one point, I kept coming across a persisting problem in which the rendering window omitted the last character from the text output.
-To solve this, I relied on Firefox dev tools to debug the source of the problem.
-I also experienced some minor yet noticeable rendering delays, which resulted in a clunky user experience.
+I had a persisting problem in which the rendering window omitted the last character from the text output.
+I relied on Firefox dev tools to debug the source of the problem: the key event before value assigned.
+I also experienced noticeable rendering delays, which created a clunky user experience.
 Improving the performance of the rendering output was a matter of refactoring my code and trying other DOM creation methods.
-Both times, coming to a solution for these issues required me to review my assumptions about how event handlers interpret events.

 ### Takeaways
 I learned quite a bit while developing this tool.
 I learned the hard way that defining a project's scope is crucial to the development process, no matter how simple the initial idea seems; it's quite easy to let a project run away from you if you're making it up as you go.
-On a technical level, I got a lot of practice writing event handlers and navigating the DOM.
-This project finally allowed me to use Javascript in the context of the browser, which opened my eyes to how nuanced a user interaction can be.
+On a technical level, I gained a lot of insight into how the browser interprets events.